All roads lead to Rome, Capitalis Monumentalis on the Library of Celsus, photo by Codrin Rusu.

 Classical Antiqua and its upright axis.

-Not only were the axes made vertical, but the overall design was also streamlined.
+Not only were the axes made vertical, but the overall design was streamlined as well.
 Serifs became added strokes rather than curvy extensions growing out of the letter stems.

 Likely the first example of a Slab Serif by Vincent Figgins from around 1810

-The logical next step was to remove these heavy serifs and leave only the bold, low-contrast letters.
-This was probably a scandal at the time, which is why they called these typefaces Grotesque.
+The logical next step was to remove these heavy serifs, leaving only the bold, low-contrast letters.
+This was probably a scandal at the time, which is why they called these typefaces Grotesqueem.

 The early designs were rather quirky, yet they quickly evolved into something far more refined by the late 19th century with the advent of fonts such as Akzidenz Grotesk.
-These designs perfectly suited the early 20th century, a time when designers were in search of a new expression that resonated with the modernist pursuit of clarity and simplicity.
+These designs were ideally suited to the early 20th century, a time when designers sought a new expression that resonated with the modernist pursuit of clarity and simplicity.

 At first, I wasn’t sure how to make this work, since simply adding serifs to a Grotesque font wouldn’t suffice.
 However, after a few initial sketches, I realised that I could use the structure of an Antiqua with a tilted axis and simplify its form to the basics.